Little Gasparilla Island

 Little Gasparilla Island has no bridge, stores, or paved roads, which keeps the beaches private and uncrowded.
 But island living is a bit rustic and isolated and may not be for everyone.
 We have prepared the following check-list to help you determine if a barrier island vacation is for you — and to help you test your island compatibility.
 Ask yourself how many of the circumstances below would absolutely ruin your vacation:

 WiFi speed slower than at home - no streaming or gaming or downloading movies

 Rain blocking the satellite TV signal temporarily

 Temporary power outages (doesn't happen often, but when it does, it can take longer to fix due to being a bridge-less barrier island)

-You can't run to the store for that last minute item you forgot or more beer ( our grocery delivery service might be able to help in this case!)
+You can't run to the store for that last minute item you forgot or more beer ( grocery delivery service might be able to help in this case!)

 Water taxi doesn't run in thunderstorms to take you back to the mainland

 Itchy bites from sand gnats or midges,( "noseeums" as the locals call them —invisible mosquito-like insects that can actually come right through screens and bite you while you sleep!)

 island living may not be the best fit for your vacation.

-The perfect guests are those looking for a unique, relaxed, un-plugged vacation away from the mainland stress, in a well-appointed, comfortable island home with beautiful surroundings and lots and peace and privacy.
+The perfect guests are those looking for a unique, relaxed, un-plugged vacation away from the mainland stress, in a well-appointed, comfortable island home with beautiful surroundings and lots of peace and privacy.
 Visitors looking for lots of nightlife, high-speed WiFi, or those who prefer to eat every meal in a restaurant and don’t want to cook on vacation, would probably be happier on the mainland.